robertorosero/pyhtonmig/Doc/library/cmath.rst

    from 1 along the real axis to -∞, continuous from above.

+.. function:: arg(x)

+   Return argument, also known as the phase angle, of a complex.

+   .. versionadded:: 2.6

 .. function:: asin(x)

    Return the arc sine of *x*.
 This has the same branch cuts as :func:`acos`.